CarawayLabs/OperationBattleshipParent/ResumeProcessor/README.md

-# Basic Flow for Processing a Resume
+# Basic Flow for Processing a Resume - Upload via email.

 A user will send their resume to findmynextjob@carawaylabs.com